 Virginia Tech affirms its commitment to ensuring that every graduate is able to effectively use a variety of spoken, visual and written communication strategies which are necessary for success as a student, for employment, and for life as a responsible citizen.
-For students entering in Fall 2005 the writing-intensive (WI) and writing across the major (WAM) requirement is being transitioned into the ViEWS (Visual Expression, Writing and Speaking) requirement.
-The ViEWS requirement, unlike the WI requirement is the responsibility of the department to certify.
+For students entering in Fall 2005, the Writing Intensive (WI) and Writing Across the Major (WAM) requirement is being transitioned into the ViEWS (Visual Expression, Writing and Speaking) requirement.
+The ViEWS requirement, unlike the WI requirement, is the responsibility of the department to certify, and differs from major to ma-

-The responsibility for deciding how to implement curriculum to recognize communication needs and requirements will now be placed at the department level rather than at the university level.
+The responsibility for deciding how to implement a curriculum which recognizes communication needs and requirements will now be placed at the department level rather than at the university level.
 Departments may choose alternate curricular methods for addressing broader message development and presentation skills.
 Students should consult with the department to determine how this requirement will be meet in their particular major.

-Some departments will continue with the existing WI and WAM because it best meets their disciplinary demands and student needs.
-WI and WAM courses will continue to be listed in the University Core Curriculum Guide.
-Other departments have chosen alternatives to meet the requirement by specifying a given number of credit hours, either within or outside of the department; by keeping or modifying current WAM proposals; while others have identified a series or sequence of courses.
+Some departments will continue with the existing WI and WAM requirements because they best meet disciplinary demands and student needs.
+WI and WAM courses will continue to be listed in this Guide.
+Other departments have chosen alternative ways to meet the requirement by specifying a given number of credit hours, either within or outside of the department; by keeping or modifying current WAM proposals; or by identifying a series or sequence of courses.